 Use the Terrain State manager to switch to the previous drone survey.
 Select the boundary and go to the TOOLS tab.
-In the Volume group set the most recent drone survey as reference for the Cut/Fill calculation within the Reference State box.
-Click on the Volume Difference button to launch the calculation.
+In the Volumes group set the Reference Type to Terrain State and select the most recent drone survey as reference for the Cut/Fill calculation within the Reference State box.
+Click on the Cut/Fill button to launch the calculation.
 Cut areas appear in warm colors (yellow to red) and fill areas appear in cool colors (cyan to blue).
 Cut/Fill values for the entire area are available in the volume box.

 If you have multiple areas of interest, you can select all the boundaries (by holding Ctrl on your keyboard).
 Cut/Fill calculations are run in parallel, but each area has dedicated map and quantity result.

 If you need to deliver quantity report, you can export Cut/Fills analysis results and use these in third party software to layout a detailed report.
 Volume info can be exported as .csv to fill a spreadsheet or as .shp to draw a map.
-Activate all the volume items you want to export within the project view and go to the EXPORT tab.
-In the Volume group select the export format and click on Export Volume.
+Activate all the Cut/Fill items you want to export within the project view and go to the EXPORT tab.
+In the Cut/Fill group select the export format and click on Export Cut/Fill.

 The volume box also contains a copy icon to copy the information directly to the clipboard.

 Here is a sample report laid out with Microsoft Excel using the volume information from clipboard and a viewport screenshot.

 It's also possible to export what you see in the boundary as a localized image.
 Activate all the items you want to export within the project view, select a boundary and go to the EXPORT tab.
 In the Terrain group select the export format and click on Export Image.